Status

 consultation exercise, saying "much of the

-consultation undertaken for this scheme has been
+consultation undertaken for this scheme has

-ineffective [suggesting] that sufficient effort
+been ineffective [suggesting] that sufficient

-proposals", and that some of the material
+details of the proposals", and that some

-produced "lacks sufficient detail to enable lay
+detail to enable lay persons to understand and

-data used was "flawed" and, as a result, the
+"flawed" and, as a result, the Environmental

-Environmental Statement "would not appear to
+Statement "would not appear to meet the

-the Roads (Northern Ireland) Order 1993",
+Roads (Northern Ireland) Order 1993", and

-to driveways, and an assessment of further
+driveways, and an assessment of further

 improvements to the Newtownards Road and King's